electro6666/script-cammand-loop/README.md

    bash ssell,

- -back and if terminal  lags
+back if terminal  lags
+Result of shell, is going to save in a hidden file called .sh